Multi-modal atmospheric characterization of $\beta$ Pictoris b: Adding high-resolution continuum spectra from GRAVITY: Inversion of GRAVITY spectra

 \subsection{CO Isotopologue}

-Given the S/N of the GRAVITY spectrum ($\sim20$) and the relatively high spectral resolution, we investigated whether we could retrieve some constraint on the isotopic ratio $^{12}CO/^{13}CO$.
+Given the S/N of the GRAVITY spectrum ($\sim20$) and the relatively high spectral resolution, we investigated whether we could retrieve some constraint on the isotopic ratio $^{12}$CO/$^{13}$CO.
 With Exo-REM, we only manage to obtain a loose upper constraint of log($^{12}$C/$^{13}$C)~<~1.08.
 Similarly, ATMO only constrained it up to log($^{12}$C/$^{13}$C)~<~1.55.
 Since both grids does not explore the parameter space below log($^{12}$C/$^{13}$C)~=~1.0, it is hard to conclude on the exact upper bound, because we could just be seeing the end tail of a much larger posterior distribution.
 We used a similar strategy as \cite{zhang_13co-rich_2021} to assess the detection and its statistical significance.
-The statistical significance is directly obtain by comparing the Bayesian evidences, computing the Bayes factor:
+The statistical significance is directly obtain by comparing the Bayesian evidences, computing the Bayes factor,

 for two runs using respectively the model with and without $^{13}$CO.
 The model without $^{13}$CO is the same model as the one exploring the $^{13}$CO abundance, but with a fixed log($^{12}$C/$^{13}$C)=100.
 Focusing on Exo-REM, we obtained $ln(B_m)=29.3\pm0.2$; meaning that the observation favor a full model with $^{13}$CO at a significance level $7.9\sigma$.
-To support this value, we computed the CCF between the observational residuals (i.e. $data-model_{no\,^{13}CO}$) and a $^{13}$CO model template (i.e. $model_{^{13}CO}-model_{no\,^{13}CO}$).
-This CCF, performed around the $^{13}$CO band-heads (2.34-2.4 µm) compared with the re-normalized auto-correlation, is shown on Fig.~\ref{Free_MOSAIC_CCF}.
+To support this value, we computed the CCF between the observational residuals (i.e., data minus model without $^{13}$CO) and a $^{13}$CO model template (i.e., model with $^{13}$CO minus model without $^{13}$CO).
+This CCF, performed around the $^{13}$CO band heads (2.34--2.4 µm) compared with the re-normalized auto-correlation, is shown on Fig.~\ref{Free_MOSAIC_CCF}.
 We see a tentative peak at 0 km.s$^{-1}$ (S/N~=~4.54) which could indicate a $^{13}$CO detection.
 However, the presence of strong residuals of the order of the variation induced by the $^{13}$CO makes this statement very dubious.
 Indeed, analyzing each GRAVITY observation separately revealed that the first night (2019/11/09) had significantly more telluric residuals.
 Inverting the data for each of the four nights individually provided only upper limits for the first night, while no constraints (i.e., a flat posterior) were obtained for the other three nights.
 We further investigate these detection limits and their significance using synthetic spectra in Appendix \ref{sec8.2}.